nickkipshidze/python-vnetwork/README.md

 Yeah you could use Tensorflow, Keras, PyTorch or scikit-learn but I wanted to write my own library, for fun.

+> **Warning**
+>
+> This is a perfect example of what not to do.
+Only thing you can take from this, is maybe the code style.
+Don't build your neural networks like this.
+It is very inefficient. **- Nick from the future**

 ## Use case
 [`single-layer-shape-reco`](./single-layer-shape-reco) is a Python program that uses VNetwork module to differentiate rectangles from circles.